LAST UPDATED: February 14, 2021

 Camping is a popular activity for many nature lovers, but putting up a tent can be a hassle and a source of frustration for some people.
 However, erecting a tent no longer needs to be a dreaded task.
 Nothing has quite revolutionized camping like the instant tent.
-Gone are the days of struggling, sweating, and cursing, trying to erect a mess of poles, tent pegs, and nylon ties.
+Gone are the days of struggling, sweating, and cursing while trying to erect a mess of poles, tent pegs, and nylon ties.

 - This tent features inverted seams and welded corners that keep it watertight